Excuse My French (album): Critical reception

-Excuse My French was met with generally negative reviews from music critics.
+Excuse My French was met with generally mixed to negative reviews from music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 54, based on 14 reviews, which indicates "mixed or average reviews".
 David Jeffries of Allmusic gave the album three stars out of five saying, "Montana is a flossy tycoon first and a wordsmith second at this point, so his handing in a high-power mixtape instead of a focused debut is to be expected, and with a little bottle service, enjoyed."
 Simon Vozick-Levinson of Rolling Stone gave the album two and a half stars out of five, saying "He’s a man of few words – many of his hooks consist of a single staccato phrase, looped until it verges on nonsense.
 When these mantras connect, they’re indelible.
 When they don’t, it’s like being smacked in the face repeatedly with an iced-out chain."

 Ian Cohen of Pitchfork Media gave the album a 3.5 out of 10, saying "Forcing French Montana into that #1 spot and having it come off like a transplant rejection actually lets us know the genre’s in fine health."
 Joven Haye of DJBooth gave the album three out of five stars, saying "Ultimately, Excuse My French was very predictable.
 If you were looking for music to ride around to this summer, then it is the perfect album.
 On the flip side, if you somewhat bought into French’s “10 year” comment, I can't believe you won't leave disappointed."
 Peter Marrack of Exclaim! gave the album a one out of ten, saying "Excuse My French is almost exclusively loud and aggressive, which has become the formula for this type of thing: programmed, repetitive hi-hats, 808s and a guest verse by Rick Ross.
 It's the kind of sweatshop beat-making mainstream producers have learned to accept as they cash their cheques.
 Lyrically, Montana does what any cat on the corner can do: talk slick."

 Bruce Smith of HipHopDX gave the album two and a half stars out of five, saying "Excuse My French comes off as extremely formulaic.
 While excessive tales of flossing, the streets, and misogyny are nothing new to Hip Hop, the complete lack of creativity those subjects are executed with on this project, whether it be lyrically or instrumentally, make it a hard listen."
 David Turner of Spin gave the album a five out of ten, saying "French has a great, unique adlib ("Haaan"), an identifiable voice, and a face recognizable in a silhouette.
 But on Excuse My French, he's outshone and undervalued."
 Dan Buyanovsky of XXL gave the album an L, saying "There’s enough big boasts and big beats here to carry French’s charm, which is really all you could ask for with a debut LP from the Bad Boy."